mimuc/app-ins-gruene/README.md

 - [Notes](#notes)

 # About the App
 'App Ins Grüne' is a digital educational trail about native trees in Germany.
 It is intended to bring children (and adults) closer to native trees in a playful way.
-The focus is on the smartphone as a companion in nature: many mini-games in the app require interaction with the environment, e.g. photographing the leaves of the trees.
+The focus is on the smartphone as a companion in nature: many minigames in the app require interaction with the environment, e.g. photographing the leaves of the trees.
 The photos are collected in profiles for each tree and can be viewed again at any time.
 After downloading the app, it does not need a connection while on the move.
-In the profiles, however, videos provided by BISA [Biodiversität im Schulalltag](https://www.bisa100.de/) can be viewed with an existing internet connection.
+In the profiles, however, videos provided by BISA [(Biodiversität im Schulalltag)](https://www.bisa100.de/) can be viewed with an existing internet connection.
 All games can be played multiple times.

 ## Core Functions
-- Mini-games on 10 different native tree species
+- Minigames on 10 different native tree species
 - Multiplayer mode for some games available
 - Profiles for each tree for further information
 - A collection of photos and creative contributions created by oneself